Perdu/wombat/README.md

 This was an experimental research project, please be tolerant with code quality.

-Due to the nature of this project (a Wi-Fi tracker), I voluntarily do not make this too easy to install for script kiddies.
+Due to the nature of this project (a Wi-Fi tracker), I voluntarily do not make this too easy to install for script kiddies (for instance by providing raw system images).

 This demo was installed:
 - in Cité des Sciences et de l'Industrie in Paris for over a year,